-is an array specifying the selected family of solutions.
-The seselected lected array is normally passed into the user subroutine that calls is the segment to which the elements are to be written. seg n is the child within the family to which the elements are to be written.
-A value of 1 is for the first child, 2 for the second, and so on.
+selected is an array specifying the selected family of solutions.
+The selected array is normally passed into the user subroutine that calls WriteChild, and should be passed unaltered to WriteChild. seg is the segment to which the elements are to be written. n is the child within the family to which the elements are to be written.
+A value of 1 is for the first child, 2 for the second, and so on. source is an array containing the values to be written.